 The modern western has a star-studded cast and has been airing for two seasons.

-Season 3 of Yellowstone will premiere on Father's Day, June 21, 2020.
-Lost star Josh Holloway will join the cast as Roarke Carter, a hedge fund manager.
-Jennifer Landon will join the series as a wrangler.
+Season 3 of Yellowstone premiered on Father's Day, June 21, 2020.
+Lost star Josh Holloway joins the cast this season as Roarke Carter, a hedge fund manager.
+Jennifer Landon joins the series as a wrangler.

 Show creator Taylor Sheridan promises even more excitement for the coming 10-episode season.